adrienjoly/openwhyd-pl-dl/README.md

 - [curl](https://curl.haxx.se/), command line tool for transferring data with URLs
 - [jq](https://stedolan.github.io/jq/), lightweight and flexible command-line JSON processor

 These scripts were successfully tested on Mac OS 10.11.6 (El Capitan) in August 2016.
+Some of them are also tested in a Linux-based Continuous Integration environment (see [GitHub Actions](https://github.com/adrienjoly/openwhyd-pl-dl/actions)).

 ## Sample usage